dimitra-maoutsa/dimitra-maoutsa.github.io/_pages/values.md

 ## **This page is under construction** 🚧

-But here’s a preview of where I stand:
+But here is a preview of where I stand:

 ### I believe deeply in collaboration, mutual uplift, and generosity.